milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Privacy Policy
+Updated on Jul 23, 2026
+We've updated our Privacy Policy with details about agentic AI capabilities and how we personalise your AI experiences.

+View details
 What is the Privacy Policy and what does it cover?
-Effective December 16, 2025 | View printable version | See previous versions
+Effective July 23, 2026 | View printable version | See previous versions
 Highlights
 We at Meta want you to understand what information we collect, and how we use and share it.
 That’s why we encourage you to read our Privacy Policy.
 This helps you use Meta Products in the way that’s right for you.
 In the Privacy Policy, we explain how we collect, use, share, retain and transfer information.
 We also let you know your rights.
 Each section of this Policy includes helpful examples and simpler language to make our practices easier to understand.
 We’ve also added links to resources where you can learn more about the privacy topics that interest you.